patrickfeller/constructional_journal_v2/README.md

 - add change of name entries (people, companies,...)
 - FIX: delete projects didn't work
 - show Markdown possibility in jounal entries
+- loading spinner when, that the user knows when app is in progress
+- add authentifaction page